santiago-cruzlopez/santiago-cruzlopez/README.md

  ## 🏆 Achievements

 - 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.

-## 📬 Get in Touch

-- Connect with me on [LinkedIn](https://www.linkedin.com/in/santi-cruz/)

-Thanks for stopping by!
-Let's connect and explore the fascinating world of technology together. 🚀

 <!--